ibm-cloud-docs/cis/faq.md

 - [VPC Network ACLs (NACLs)](/docs/vpc?topic=vpc-using-acls): Subnet-level inbound/outbound rules.
 - Firewall appliances: Deploy third-party firewalls within your VPC.
 - DNS filtering: Use DNS-based services to restrict domains.

+### What is the CF-Connecting-IP header?
+{: #cf-connecting-ip}

+The CF-Connecting-IP header provides the original client IP address to the origin web server.
+CIS adds this header at the edge, and it is included only in requests that are forwarded from the CIS edge to the origin server.

 ## Troubleshooting and error codes
 {: #troubleshooting-error-codes}